Upcoming offerings:

-Through extensive training, a holistic approach and years of experience Heather works safely and therapeutically with clients experiencing a wide variety of conditions including: Addiction recovery, pain, stress & PTS, anxiety, depression, arthritis, stroke, cancer diagnosis/treatment/post-cancer, pre and post-op, limited physical mobility, asthma, emphysema, nerve damage, obesity, trigeminal neuralgia (entangled nerves), post polio syndrome and knee replacements.
+Drawing on extensive training, a holistic approach, and years of experience, Heather works safely and therapeutically with clients navigating a wide range of conditions, including addiction recovery, mental health challenges, chronic pain, anxiety, depression, post-traumatic stress (PTS), arthritis, stroke, cancer diagnosis, treatment, and recovery, pre- and post-operative care, limited mobility, asthma, emphysema, neuropathy, post-polio syndrome, and knee replacement recovery.

-A typical session with Heather may include mindful movement, Pranayama (breathing practices), Yoga Nidra and meditation.
-Often a session will also integrate other complementary practices such as Reiki, sound healing or aromatherapy.
-All of these practices support optimal health, resilience and the rebalancing of the nervous system in a way that will serve you long after the session is is over.
+A typical session with Heather may include mindful movement, Pranayama (breathing practices), Yoga Nidra, and meditation.
+Sessions may also integrate complementary practices such as Reiki, sound healing, or aromatherapy.
+Together, these practices support optimal health, resilience, and nervous system regulation in ways that continue to serve you long after the session ends.

-Yoga cultivates skills that allow us to reframe our relationship to the internal and external conditions of the body, mind and world around us, and to experience the mind and body anew.
-As we build strength and increase flexibility we support optimal health and resilience.
-Individuals consistently report a sense of improved wellness from a regular, tailored yoga practice.
+Yoga cultivates skills that allow us to reframe our relationship to the internal and external conditions of the body, mind, and world around us, and to experience both mind and body anew.
+As we build strength and increase flexibility, we support optimal health and resilience.
+Individuals consistently report improved well-being through a regular, personalized yoga practice.

-Currently Heather leads therapeutic yoga sessions and workshops at Integral Yoga Institute San Francisco, Stanford University, Rosebay Behavioral Mental Health and Alta Mira Recovery Center.
+Heather currently leads therapeutic yoga sessions and workshops at Integral Yoga Institute San Francisco, Stanford University, Rosebay Behavioral Health, and Alta Mira Recovery Center.

 What is Yoga therapy?

-Yoga Therapy is the process of empowering individuals to progress toward improved health and well-being through the application of the teachings and practices of yoga (International Association of Yoga Therapy).
-A Yoga Therapy session begins with a confidential, 30-minute intake; reviewing your health history, lifestyle and goals, followed by an 50 minute session and a home practice plan.
+Yoga Therapy is the process of empowering individuals to move toward improved health and well-being through the application of yoga teachings and practices (International Association of Yoga Therapy).
+A Yoga Therapy session begins with a confidential 30-minute intake, during which your health history, lifestyle, and goals are reviewed, followed by a 50-minute session and a personalized home practice plan.

 offerings